You may think that CBD lab results are just another marketing fundi adopted by the CBD industry.

 THC, or tetrahydrocannabinol, is the main psychoactive compound responsible for getting users high.

-It is also a controlled substance in the UK, so it’s important to check that your CBD products don’t contain high levels of THC.
+It is also a controlled substance in the UK, so it’s important to check that your CBD products don’t contain high levels of THC (hence reading your CBD lab results!).

 CBD is completely legal in the UK and in many countries around the world, provided the THC content of the product is low.
-In the UK, the THC content should be below 0.2%.
+In the UK, the THC content should be below 0.2% for products to be sold legally.

 Travelling with CBD products is a bit of a grey area as many countries will have their own rules for how strong the product can be and how much THC it can contain.